-MEDFORD - Capping a season of great progress, the Tufts University men's rowing team had three members named to the 2017 New England Small College Athletic Conference (NESCAC) All-Conference Teams on Wednesday.
+MEDFORD - Five Tufts University players and head coach John Casey were honored when the 2017 New England Small College Athletic Conference (NESCAC) All-Conference Baseball Teams were released on Wednesday.